LuoweiZhou/YouCook2-Leaderboard/README.md

 ## Object Grounding
+The goal of this task is to spatial-temporally locate/ground object words (provided by a description) to the associated video clip.
+Starter code and evaluation protocol see [DVSA](https://github.com/MichiganCOG/Video-Grounding-from-Text).

 | Methods | Box Acc.
 (Val) | Box Acc.
 (Test) | Proceedings | Link to Paper | Notes |
 |:------------:|----------:|----------:|:-----------:|:-----------:|:-----:|